romainv/pacploy/README.md

                                 deploy docker images [string] --sync-path                   Path to where stack outputs should be saved [string]
+  --no-prune                    If set, will not prune unused packaged files
+                                associated with supplied stack from deployment
+                                bucket [boolean] [default: false] --cleanup                     If set, will delete retained resources assiciated with the supplied stack [boolean]
+                                [default: false]
 ```

 This command bundles several operations to go from a local template to a live